braze-inc/braze-docs/_docs/_hidden/private_betas/script_tag.md

 ### Monthly active users

 The Web SDK tracks sessions of your Shopify customers and guests.
 As a result, this will accrue as monthly active users (MAU) within your Braze dashboard reporting and towards your MAU allotments.
-It is important to note that anonymous users will count toward your MAU as well.
+It is important to note that anonymous users will also count toward your MAU.
 For mobile devices, anonymous users are device-dependent.
 For web users, anonymous users are browser cache dependent.

 ### User data
 You have the option to include the following events that will require the Web SDK: